afk-echo/ConsoleToStr/README.md

 # ConsoleToStr
-A light module written in Python that converts the console outputs into a Python String.
+A light-weight module written in Python that converts the console outputs from a running Python program into a Python String.